 Carriers then compare the actual weight vs the volumetric weight and charge you the higher of the 2 values.
 The weight charged by your carriers is called billable weight.

 The weight that couriers compare against volumetric weight to determine the billable weight is package weight, which is the weight of the item when placed on a physical scale.
 Heavier materials are likely to cost more than lighter materials.

 As set by carriers such as DHL, Fedex & UPS, the higher weight between the two takes the day.
 If the package is lighter but occupies a larger surface and volume area, you are more likely to be charged the volumetric weight.
 On the other hand, if the package is heavier but occupying a small surface and volume area, you’re billable weight is more likely the actual weight.

-The bottom line is, in the carrier space, space and volume is king and given the hold that the top carriers have in cargo movement, it is pivotal to that you work either with your 3PL to formulate a packaging solution balancing safety and cost.
+The bottom line is, in the carrier space, space and volume is king and given the hold that the top carriers have in cargo movement, it is pivotal to that you work either with your 3PL to formulate a packaging solution that balances safety and cost.

 The courier shipping landscape presents a plethora of shipping options where the cost is inversely proportional to the delivery time.
 One side of the scale you have ocean freight, in the middle, direct injection and on the other end of the spectrum – air express.
 Above this, are the macro environments, Q4 2021 presents a unique challenge where the ripple effect of a global shortage in ocean containers has led to 4 -6x increase in air express costs.

 How fast do you want your customers to receive the shipped items?
 This is your delivery period window, and you should be careful when determining it.
 That being said, fast deliveries will cost you more than slower deliveries.